Peter Hitchens: Early life and family

-Peter Hitchens was born in Malta, where his father, Eric Ernest Hitchens (1909–1987), a naval officer, was stationed as part of the then Mediterranean Fleet of the Royal Navy.
+Peter Jonathan Hitchens was born on 28 October 1951 in Sliema, Malta, where his father, Eric Ernest Hitchens (1909–1987), a naval officer, was stationed as part of the then Mediterranean Fleet of the Royal Navy.
 His mother, Yvonne Jean Hitchens (née Hickman; 1921–1973), had met Eric while serving in the Women's Royal Naval Service (Wrens) during the Second World War.
 Hitchens has Jewish ancestry via his maternal grandmother, a daughter of Polish Jewish migrants.
 His grandmother revealed this fact upon meeting his wife Eve Ross.
 Though his older brother, Christopher, was quick to embrace his Jewish identity following the principle of matrilineal descent, Peter noted that they were only one-32nd Jewish by descent, and has not identified as Jewish himself.

-In his youth Hitchens wanted to be an officer in the Royal Navy, like his father.
+In his youth, Hitchens wanted to be an officer in the Royal Navy, like his father.
 However, when he was 10, he learned he had a lazy eye that could not be corrected, thereby barring him from service.

 Hitchens attended Mount House School, Tavistock, The Prebendal School, Chichester, The Leys School, and the Oxford College of Further Education before being accepted at the University of York, where he studied Philosophy and Politics and was a member of Alcuin College, graduating in 1973.

 Hitchens married Eve Ross in 1983.
 They have a daughter and two sons.
-Their elder son, Dan, was editor of the Catholic Herald, a London-based Roman Catholic newspaper.
+Their elder son, Dan, was editor of the Catholic Herald, a London-based Roman Catholic newspaper, and is now Senior Editor of First Things.
 Hitchens lives with his wife in Oxford.